 I mean, I am now more convinced than ever.

-These people in the media are the dumbest people on earth, the most agenda-driven people on earth, as evidence by me last week saying, if I told the people that Robert Mueller said, give me your cell phone, if I told him bad idea, not gonna work out well, kidding.
+These people in the media are the dumbest people on earth, the most agenda-driven people on earth, as evidenced by me last week saying, if I told the people that Robert Mueller said, give me your cell phone, if I told them, bad idea, not going to work out well, kidding, if, and then everyone exposed, Hannity is demanding, telling witnesses to destroy the evidence.

-We got them.
+We got him.

-I'm like, no, Hannity's saying don't do what Hillary Clinton did, because if you did, you're going to jail.
+I'm like, no, Hannity's saying, don't do what Hillary Clinton did, because if you did, you're going to jail.

 And it made my point that we have a dual justice system.